 Now Go Find Some Shark Teeth

 Once your sand sifter is complete it’s time to take it out and give it a test.
 I recommend using it in areas where there are lots of shell debris to sort through.
 Sifting actual sand doesn’t usually yield a lot of shark teeth.
 Beaches like Mickler’s Beach, and the area behind Fort Clinch State Park are good spots to start.
+If you’re feeling adventurous, plan a day trip to Gainesville where you can do a fossil hunting tour with Mudslinger Tours.

 When you go out hunting for shark teeth you never really know what you’ll find.
 This Great White tooth was found in Amelia Island, near Fort Clinch.
 Keep your eyes open and your sifter ready, you never know what treasures await on the First Coast.